jaygaha/go-beginner/cmd/20_web_frameworks/20_README.md

 6. [zerolog](zerolog/README.md): A package for logging in Go.
 7. [melody](melody/README.md): A package for building WebSocket servers in Go.
 8. [heimdall](heimdall/README.md): A package for building HTTP clients in Go.
+9. [RESTful](restful/README.md): A RESTful APIs implementation in Go.